 With this LoRaWAN to Modbus TCP functionality, Wattsense locally processes raw LoRaWAN frames, decrypts them, and extracts the needed data point values directly into its products without needing the Cloud.
 The values can be used on-premises for edge computing use cases, sent to a BMS, or to the local MQTT broker you prefer.

-The Hub can access LoRaWAN devices' values and map those values into a register address table used by Modbus compatible BMS systems or Modbus equipment.
+The Bridge can access LoRaWAN devices' values and map those values into a register address table used by Modbus-compatible BMS systems or Modbus equipment.
 This process is possible thanks to a unique built-in LoRaWAN server with an onboard codec manager that can decode multiple sensors.

 The benefits of the LoRaWAN to Modbus gateway